 Ken Krogue’s cold-calling success tips piggyback on Cardone’s savvy advice.

 Be sure that:

 - Your calls are timely.
 You should connect with a lead within five minutes of receiving their information.

 - Be persistent.
 The average salesperson will call a lead 1.3 times and then give up.
 But research shows that you should attempt to call a lead six times to have a 90 percent chance of making a connection.

 - Time it right.
 The best time of day to call a prospect will vary by industry, but you should generally reach out early in the day or at the end of the day.

 - Choose your day.
-There are optimal times of day to call, as well as the best days of the week to reach out.
-Krogue recommends avoiding making calls on Tuesdays, but Wednesdays and Thursdays are ideal.
+There are optimal times of day to call and ideal days of the week to reach out.
+Krogue recommends avoiding making calls on Tuesdays but Wednesdays and Thursdays are ideal.